KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** A Future Pilot

-**Description:** It turns out there were several textures planned for the game's Sith Troopers that didn't make it fully into the game.
+**Description:** It turns out there were several textures planned for Sith Troopers that didn't make it fully into the game.
 This mod restores an alternate white texture which was meant for Elite troopers, who by default simply share the appearance of regular troopers.

 **Category & Tier:** Restored Content / 3 - Suggested